FoPPi/moodle-passer/Extension/Extension_Builder.md

    - Compresses the build directory into a `.zip` file suitable for distribution.
    - The archive is saved under `dist/` with the naming format `{browserName}_v{version}.zip`.

-### Functions
+### Core Functions

-- `readBaseManifest()`: Reads and returns the base manifest file.
+- `readBaseManifest()`: Parses the base manifest from a JSON file.
-- `modifyManifestForBrowser(manifest, browserName)`: Returns a modified manifest specific to the browser.
+- `modifyManifestForBrowser(manifest, browserName)`: Adapts the manifest according to the needs of different browsers.
-- `createManifest(browserName)`: Handles the creation of browser-specific manifest files.
+- `deleteDirectory(directoryPath)`: Clears specified directories recursively to ensure clean builds.
-- `copyDirectory(source, target, excludeFiles)`: Copies directories while excluding specified files.
+- `copyDirectory(source, target, excludeFiles)`: Copies directories and files, applying exclusions.
+- `createArchive(buildDir, browserName, version)`: Compresses and packages the build directory into a zip file.
-- `createArchive(browserName)`: Creates a zip archive for the specified browser.
+- `buildForBrowser(browserName)`: Manages the complete build process for each browser.

 ## Error Handling